caseymcgon/NFLPlayoffFantasyFootball/README.md

 ###### TODO (This Year)

-- setup sportsdata.io API for scoring
+- figure out PATs longer term fix (for now: manual-input dictionary )

-- Q: How to split teams that won from those that lost, automatically, each week (maybe also using sportsdata.io?)
+- Q: How to split teams that won from those that lost, automatically, each week (maybe also using sportsdata.io?) -- count # of alive & dead players on each roster & color players red if dead

-- differentiate WC_scrape.py from streamlit_results.py -- why both?
-Maybe have 1 be a file of functions, the other calls those functions

-- L113 of streamlit_form.py: remove hard-coding (base it on dt v. deadline) -- see L42 of ui_utils
+- Add position & # of owners to "Players Total Scoring"

+- Modularize / configurable code for Scoring_Results.py & Standings.py to enable week-to-week updates to be easier / quicker (move toward: entirely automated)

+    - and add 'time last updated' (and the scoring play description) on the Scoring_Results.py & Standings pages

+- look through old code in WC_scrape.py & at the bottom of Scoring_Results.py -- check for features / tables / plots that I should carry over

+- reformat some streamlit views (ie. collapse around WC Scoring, Div Scoring, etc.)

+- create tables of players on each NFL roster who were picked & # of selections

+- create team_name_dict from API -- ie. {team_key : [fullName, city, mascot, nickname(?)]} --> get rid of issues with Niners, Ravens, etc.

 - Add very basic testing

-###### Larger Projects / Improvements
+###### Larger Projects / Improvements (Offseason / Future Years)

-- Automate cleaning of player names (both on rosters/user input & on scoring play scraping from ESPN) --> fuzzy_wuzzy.process

-- Live Updates to Results App: get a quickly updating API or scrape from somewhere that has an existing url before the game

-- Everything as 1 app:

---> Tab 0: Landing Page (w/ # of players, countdown to deadline (Days, Hours til NFL Playoffs Start / since ended), rules, etc. )
---> Tab 1: Roster input (available until Kickoff of Week 1) --> Tab 2: Scoring / Results (available after Kickoff of Week 1)
---> Tab 3: Roster inspection / comparison (available after Kickoff of Week 1)
---> Tab 4 (todo in offseason): Historical Champions, Winning Rosters, & 'Optimal Team' (available at all times)
+--> Tab 3: improve Roster Comparison visualization / Filters, etc. & Allow people to toy with 'paths to victory' --> Tab 4 (todo in offseason): Historical Champions, Winning Rosters, & 'Optimal Team' (available at all times)

-- Add & Improve visualizations of standings & roster comparisons

-- Allow people to toy with 'paths to victory'

 - Create an ML Model that picks a team. trained on past years results.
     --> inputs: Players' TDs during year, team's seeding, team's record, team's record (last 3 games), has bye, offense's total TDs during year

 - Analyze 'uniqueness' of teams

-- Add testing of webscraping functions & handling of odd names
+- Add testing of API functions & handling of odd names